superg3m/ckg/readme.md

 # Dev Notes (For me):
 	- Write a bunch more tests!
 	- I need to string view a lot more...
+	- I want to actually have error values returned as a param assert honstly shouldn't even be a function anymore
+	- string views!!!
+	- arenas
+	- allocators